idaholab/moose/scripts/README.md

-MOOSE Benchmarking
+benchmark.py
 -------------------

-This directory holds files/scripts relevant to benchmarking and tracking MOOSE performance.
-The primary tool provided is the ``benchmark.py`` script which is used to run benchmarks, generate trend visualizations, and look at stats comparing bencharks between various revisions.
+This script provides functionality for benchmarking and tracking MOOSE performance.
+It can be used to run benchmarks, generate trend visualizations, and look at stats comparing bencharks between various revisions.
 To run all benchmarks, just do:

 ```
 $ ./benchmark.py --run